solarsailer/matthieuoger.com/content/posts/2013-08-05-os-wp-winrt.md

 ---
 date: "2013-08-05"

-title: Windows Phone and WinRT
+title: "Windows Phone and WinRT"
 excerptQuote:
   name: "Paul Thurrott"
   quote: "Microsoft already has a mobile platform with a thriving ecosystem.
 It’s called Windows Phone, and I think it makes a far better choice for general purpose tablets than does Windows RT."